Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

     sudo vi /var/www/html/ol.html

-Paste the following HTML code in the file.
+Paste the following HTML code into the file.

 You might wish to adjust the longitude, latitude and zoom level according to your needs.
 Check `var zoom = 2, center = [0, 0];`.